Gemba is a lean management philosophy, which means go and see. It is used to identify problems and improve processes. Discover its many benefits!

 Steps to establish an effective gemba walk

-First of all, it’s important for managers to receive the proper training in order to get the most value out of Gemba.
-Then, before your manager walks the floor, it’s important for your employees to understand what the purpose of a gemba walk is.
-It should be made clear to them that the objective is to observe and improve processes - not evaluate their performance.
+First of all, it’s important for managers and team leaders to receive the proper training in order to get the most value out of Gemba.
+Then, before your manager walks the floor, it’s important for your employees and workers to understand what the purpose of a gemba walk is.
+It should be made clear to them that the objective is to observe and improve processes – not evaluate their performance.

 2. Strategically plan your gemba walk